canonical/rockcraft/docs/tutorials/migrate-to-chiselled-rock.rst

     :end-before: [docs:skopeo-copy-end]
     :dedent: 2

-Now inspect the Chiselled .NET Runtime ROCK the same way as it was done for the reference Docker image:
+Now inspect the chiselled .NET Runtime rock the same way as it was done for the reference Docker image:

 .. literalinclude:: code/migrate-to-chiselled-rock/task.yaml